Merchant Configuration

 If you disable x402 while automated clients are actively using your checkout URLs, their requests will start failing.
 Coordinate with your API consumers before disabling.

-The 402 response includes a fee breakdown in the extra field:
+The 402 response includes the session ID:

 {